 Employment demand for Respiratory Therapists is expected to grow by 12 percent by 2024, according to the U.S. Bureau Labor Statistics, faster than other occupations.
 An increasing elderly population and advances in respiratory treatments are expected to drive the job market for Respiratory Therapists at hospitals, health care service providers and physician offices.

 TCC’s Respiratory Care Program generally accepts 25 students each year beginning in the fall term.
 Application deadline for admittance to the program is April 15 of each year.
 Applicants who have completed Human Anatomy and Physiology will be interviewed in March or April by respiratory care program faculty.
 Selection is determined from a point system based on the applicant's overall GPA, GPA in math and science courses, ATI TEAS composite score, ATI TEAS math and reading score and on the interview.
 Applicants with more math and science courses will be more highly considered for acceptance into the program.

 The Respiratory Care Program is a two-year, five-term, full-time day program consisting of specialized courses offered in a specific sequence.
 To prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists (RRTs).
 Respiratory Care program courses are offered in the daytime only.
 General education courses may be taken prior to being accepted into the program to lighten course loads.
 Human Anatomy and Physiology is a prerequisite course that must be taken prior to acceptance into the program.
 Your course of study will include all aspects of respiratory health and respiratory care techniques, as well as hands-on clinical experiences.

-TCC’s Respiratory Care Program is nationally accredited by the Commission on Accreditation for Respiratory Care (CoARC).
+The Respiratory Care Program at Tulsa Community College is nationally accredited by the Commission on Accreditation for Respiratory Care (CoARC).
 Our program number is 200146.